University Pain and Spine Center

 Your injection site may feel sore for a few days.
 Otherwise, most patients return to their typical activities the next day.

-To learn if a steroid injection may relieve your pain, call the University Pain Medicine Center, or schedule an appointment online.
+To learn if a steroid injection may relieve your pain, call the University Pain and Spine Center, or schedule an appointment online.